- 1. Increased longevity

 - Key takeaways:

-Many researchers are trying to find the exact amount you should run to enhance longevity, but for now, it looks like any amount is helpful!
+Many researchers are trying to find the exact amount you should run to enhance longevity, but for now, it looks like any amount of running is beneficial.

-Heart disease is the leading cause of death in the U.S. So, improving heart health is hugely beneficial.
+Heart disease is the leading cause of death in the U.S. So, improving heart health is a huge running benefit.
 Running can improve your cardiovascular health by improving your resting heart rate and oxygen intake.
 One study found that it improves heart function and increases oxygen intake ability in those who have trained for more than a year.

 In one study, those who ran for more than a year had a significant reduction in body mass and body fat percentage compared to those who did not run.3

-This is one of our favorite indoor running benefits.
-According to Johns Hopkins, exercise like running helps you fall asleep faster and improves your overall sleep quality.7 Other research supports this.
+This is one of our favorite running benefits.
+According to Johns Hopkins, exercise like running helps you fall asleep faster and improves your overall sleep quality.7

-If you constantly feel stressed, running can lower your body’s levels of cortisol (a stress hormone), which may help you feel more relaxed.
+If you constantly feel stressed, a benefit of running can lower your body’s levels of cortisol (a stress hormone), which may help you feel more relaxed.
 Years of scientific evidence back the hypothesis that running can reduce symptoms of mental health issues like depression, anxiety, mood swings, and low self-esteem.10

 Bone is living tissue that changes over time in response to external forces, like your diet and physical activity.
 When you regularly participate in high-intensity exercises like running, your bones adapt by building more bone and increasing density.12 Having stronger, more dense bones means they’re less likely to fracture.

-To reap this tremendous benefit, you’ll also need to make sure you’re eating a balanced diet, which comes full circle.
+To reap this tremendous benefit of running, you’ll also need to make sure you’re eating a balanced diet, which comes full circle.
 The better you eat, the easier your runs will be because you’ll adequately fuel your body.

 One 2016 study looked at the habits of 1.44 million adults and found that high-fitness exercisers, such as runners, had a lower risk of developing 26 different types of cancers than low and non-exercisers.13 Although the authors of the study took other lifestyle habits into account, such as not smoking, they concluded that exercise had very specific health benefits for preventing cancer.